-- Q1.
-Write the full form of ICBN. - Ans.
-The full form of ICBN is International Code of Botanical Nomenclature. - Q2.
-What is the full form of ICN? - Ans: International Code of Nomenclature for algae, fungi and plants. - Q3.
-What is the full form of ICZN? - Ans.: International Code of Zoological Nomenclature (ICZN). - Q4.
-What is the full form of ICVCN? - Ans.: International Code of Virus Classification and Nomenclature. - Q5.
-What is the full form of ICNB? - Ans.: International Code for the Nomenclature of Bacteria (ICNB, presently Bacteriological Code- BC).
+- A1.
+The full form of ICBN is International Code of Botanical Nomenclature. - A2.
+International Code of Nomenclature for algae, fungi and plants. - A3.
+International Code of Zoological Nomenclature (ICZN). - A4.
+International Code of Virus Classification and Nomenclature. - A5.
+International Code for the Nomenclature of Bacteria (ICNB, presently Bacteriological Code- BC). - A6.
+Vide section 11.2. - A7.
+A nomenclatural type (typus) is that element to which the name of a taxon is permanently attached, whether as the correct name or as a synonym. - A8.
+Vide section 11.6.1.